Ensure the safety of changes to your data graph

 - Install the Apollo CLI in your development environment if you haven't yet.

-After you complete the above, you can perform a test validation by running the following command from your project's root directory:
+After you complete the above, you can perform a test check by running the following command from your project's root directory:

-If everything is set up correctly, the command's output looks similar to the output shown in The validation response.
+Try changing something in your schema and see what happens!
+If everything is set up correctly, the command's output looks similar to the output shown in The check response.

 apollo service:check command:

-- Apollo Studio generates a diff between your local schema and the schema that you most recently registered.
+- Apollo Studio generates a diff between your local schema and the schema active on the variant you are checking against (

 - It uses this diff to determine whether the changes affect any operations that have been executed against your graph recently (you can customize this time window).